phil303/react-touch/README.md

 Used in conjuction with `Holdable`, `defineHold` is an optional helper function that creates a configuration for your holdable component.
 The arguments to it are:

-  - `config`: optional.
+  - `config`: Optional.
 Object with the following keys:
-    - `updateEvery`: optional. defaults to 250.
+    - `updateEvery`: Optional.
+Defaults to 250.
 Units are in milliseconds.
-    - `holdFor`: optional. defaults to 1000.
+    - `holdFor`: Optional.
+Defaults to 1000.
 Units are in milliseconds.

 #### Example Usage
 ```javascript